seaweedfs/seaweedfs/weed/filer/arangodb/readme.md

 arangodb uses rocksdb in the background, so i am assuming things run in log time

-i am not sure how the prefix query scales compared to the recursive calls that some other stores do for folder deletion might need to change that
+i am not sure how the prefix query scales compared to the recursive calls that some other stores do for folder deletion might need to change that.

+ok, so if https://www.arangodb.com/docs/stable/indexing-index-basics.html#persistent-index is correct it should be log time to the number of files in the directory and constant time if you have full directory + file